When you read this title you might have thought everyone uses hashtags, what’s new in that? Well, there is.

 Each hashtag has its number of posts which tells you how popular that hashtag is.

-So let’s say, the hashtag #cute has 426 million posts, as of now.
-And that means every day thousands of posts are being added to this hashtag.
-If you want to check this, just search for how many posts are there right now in the #cute.
-There would be a major difference between the numbers in the image shown below and at the time you are checking it right now…
+If you want to check this, just search #cute in your Instagram app right now and see how many posts are there.
+There would be a major difference between the numbers in the image below and the number you see at the time you check it…

 If you scroll down in the recent tab, you’ll see new posts every second you reload it.
 This means every second new posts are being added to this hashtag.